Rutu-TChaugale/Dependency_Injections_Types/README.md

     public void setStudentId(int studentId) {
         this.studentId = studentId;
     }

-    public int getStudentId() {
-        return studentId;
 }
-}
 ```

 ---

-## 🗂 Project Structure
+## 🗂️ Project Structure

 ```
 src/
+│
-├── com/sit/client/
+├── com/
+│   └── sit/
+│       └── client/
 │           └── Test.java
-├── com/sit/model/
+│       └── model/
 │           ├── Student.java
 │           └── beans.xml
-Spring_Jar/
+├── Spring_Jar/
-├── spring-beans-5.3.18.jar
+│   ├── spring-beans-5.3.18.jar
-├── spring-context-5.3.18.jar
+│   ├── spring-context-5.3.18.jar
+│   ├── spring-core-5.3.18.jar
+└── FirstSpringProject/
-└── spring-core-5.3.18.jar
+    └── FirstHibernate.xmlBase
 ```

 ---

-## 🧪 How to Test
+## ⚡ How to Test

-### 🔹 Constructor Injection
+### ✅ Constructor-based Injection

-* Set primitive values in `beans.xml` under constructor-arg tags.
-* Run `Test.java` and observe the values injected into the bean constructor.
+* **Test Case**: Inject an integer value (e.g., `studentId`) via the constructor.
+* **Expected Outcome**: Spring injects the primitive type and initializes the bean.

-### 🔹 Setter Injection
+### ✅ Setter-based Injection

-* Set primitive values in `beans.xml` using property tags.
-* Run `Test.java` and check the setter methods being invoked.
+* **Test Case**: Use setter methods to inject values into properties like `studentId`.
+* **Expected Outcome**: Spring invokes setter methods to assign values after bean instantiation.

 ---

-## ✅ Conclusion
+## 🔍 Conclusion

-This mini-project offers a hands-on comparison between:

-* **Constructor-based DI** – Best for required values, promotes immutability.
-* **Setter-based DI** – More flexible, allows optional value injection.

-Both are valid Spring DI techniques.
-Explore both to understand where and when to apply them!
+This project provides a simple yet effective comparison of **constructor-based** vs **setter-based** dependency injection in Spring, specifically for **primitive data types**.

+* Constructor-based injection is often **preferred for mandatory dependencies**, as it ensures **immutability** of the object.
+* Setter-based injection is **more flexible** and suitable for **optional dependencies**.

+Feel free to explore both approaches and enhance your understanding of Spring DI with this hands-on demonstration.
 ---

-> 📌 *Feel free to fork this repo, play with the configuration, and extend it to include object-type injections or annotations-based DI!*

-`